Hangover3832/ComfyUI-Hangover-Moondream/README.md

 # ConfyUI-Hangover-Moondream
 [Moondream](https://huggingface.co/vikhyatk/moondream1) is a lightweight multimodal large languge model

-## Updates
-  * Now passing proper prompt to the model 🐞

 ℹ️ **IMPORTANT: According to the creator, Moondream is for research purposes only, commercial use is not allowed!**